hashicorp/terraform-website/content/source/docs/enterprise/getting-started/policies.html.md

 ## See a Policy Check in a Run

 Once your policy is created, you can view its effect on the run page.
 Start a new run to watch it play out.
-Again, you can start a run with the "Queue Plan" at the upper right of the workspace page, or using the "Save & Plan" button when editing the workspace's variables.
+Again, you can start a run with the "Queue Plan" button at the upper right of the workspace page, or using the "Save & Plan" button when editing the workspace's variables.

 Your policy code will be applied to this run and you'll see a new section in the run's timeline called "POLICY CHECK".
 Click "View Check" and you should see that our new "passthrough" policy has been run with a "true" result, allowing the run to continue.